In Defense of Animals Works to Update the Way We Think About Animals

 It may seem like a small thing to do, but it has such a meaningful impact for animals and elevates them from being thought of as objects to living beings who merit consideration and basic rights.

-dogs cities in North America have updated their legislation in line with the Guardian Pledge
+locations in North America have updated their language in line with the Guardian Pledge

 people have signed our Guardian Pledge